NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] UnitofMeasure only choice is "SLA" (specific leakage area).
   .. [#] Value default based on `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNETICC3012019>`_.

+If the dwelling has a manufactured home belly-and-wing foundation, whether a skirt is present can be optionally entered in ``/HPXML/Building/BuildingDetails/Enclosure/Foundations/Foundation/FoundationType/BellyAndWing/SkirtPresent``.
+The default, if that value is missing, is to assume there is a skirt present and the floors above that foundation do not have exposure to the wind.

 HPXML Roofs
 ***********